NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 ### OpenAPI and Swagger

 For the API development and usage, there are excellent standards and tools available.
 The [OpenAPI](https://www.openapis.org/) is a very common format for API specifications.
-This specification which is available in the json format can be important into many API tools - for example into [Postman](https://www.postman.com/), a commonly used API tool.
-Additionally, there is the [Swagger](https://swagger.io/) documentation which allows also even execute API calls easily.
+This specification which is available in the json format can be important into many API tools - for example into [Postman](https://www.postman.com/), a commonly used API interaction tool.
+Additionally, there is the [Swagger](https://swagger.io/) documentation which also allows executing API calls easily.

 In the OpenStudyBuilder you can download the OpenAPI either from the [repository](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/blob/main/clinical-mdr-api/openapi.json) directly, or you can click the link in the Swagger documentation top right.
+This you can then load it into Postman to "Create a new collection".
 The Swagger documentation is an available component within the OpenStudyBuilder package - in the sandbox environment you can access this simply through a [URL](https://openstudybuilder.northeurope.cloudapp.azure.com/api/docs#/).
 In the other environments this is also available, for example by using a docker environment the URL is [http://localhost:5005/api/docs](http://localhost:5005/api/docs).

 Remark **Sandbox Environment**: To get access to the Sandbox environment, you can simply send a mail to openstudybuilder@neotechnology.com with the subject "Request Sandbox Access".
 Your e-mail will be used together with Microsoft authentication to access the various tools via browser.
-Please be aware that your mail might be exposed when you perform changes as all changes are tracked for a version history.
+Please be aware that your mail might be exposed when you perform changes as all changes are tracked for a version history as audit trail feature.

 There are different operations you can do with an API.
 The following standard operations are typically used for tasks: